-&lt;sup>2 Escola Superior de Ciências Empresariais - Instituto Politécnico de Setúbal, Portugal stock market, bonds, and commodities (including crude oil and gold).
+&lt;sup>2 Escola Superior de Ciências Empresariais - Instituto Politécnico de Setúbal, Portugal coronavirus in 2019-2020 has severe repercussions in the financial markets, specifically in the stock market, bonds, and commodities (including crude oil and gold).
 The main events were the oil price war between Russia and Saudi Arabia after the failure to reach an OPEC agreement, which led to the collapse of oil prices, and a significant fall in the stock markets in March (G.Sudha and V.Sornaganesh, 2020).